Agoric/documentation/main/getting-started/agoric-cli-guide.md

 Test that each of your ag-solos is running and has a wallet by connecting to `http://localhost:<PORT-NUMBER>/` for each port you used.

-Run your contract and API deployment scripts against the API ag-solo with this `agorice deploy` command.
+Run your contract and API deployment scripts against the API ag-solo with this `agoric deploy` command.
 Note that port 8000 is the default for `agoric deploy` operations.
 To deploy to an ag-solo running on a different port, use `agoric deploy --hostport=127.0.0.1:<PORT-NUMBER>`
 ```sh
 agoric deploy <PATH-TO-DEPLOY.JS>